RichieHG/AdvancedTopicsInCSharp/README.md

 * Is immutable, it means the following:
     - When you try to increment the integer using ++, it doesn't modify underlying object, instead of that creates a new object that replaces the original one.
 This means, it has serious performance implications.

+## Floating-Point Types
+The important thing about floating is not the coverage range, it's about the precision.
+Also, this type define the idea of *infinity*.

+We work commonly with only two types of floatings:
+* float (System.Single)
+    - It's a 32 bits single precition floating-point type
+* double (System.Double)
+    - It's a 64 bits double precision floating-point type

+Also, this kind of data types has a Special things:
+* Their calculations do not throw exceptions
+* Division by zero is allowed
+    - This is following the idea of infinity.
+If we divide a positive/negative number by zero, it give us a positive/negative infinity. (double.PositiveInfinity / float.NegativeInfinity)
+* Arithmetic operations on infinity, give infinity
+    - We can flip the sign of a infinity number

+But we have a special situation that produce a **NaN (Not a Number)** result, it comes from the division of zero by zero or infinity by infinit, its characteristics are:
+* It has no sign
+* It's like infinity, any calculations that involves NaN yields NaN.
+* Any comparison with NaN always fails, so, the unique way to check if you result is NaN is using the double.IsNaN(x) method.
+* We can force our code to throw and exception when we receive a NaN as result.
+## Decimal

+## SIMD

+### SIMD Intrinsics

+## Vector T

 # Reflection